 Let’s talk about the biggest source of disappointments in pretty much every area of our lives: expectations.
 And don’t get me wrong.
 I do believe that clear and realistic expectations can inspire and motivate us to work hard towards our goals.
 The only problem is, the expectations we usually set for ourselves and others are extremely high, and thus it is impossible to meet them.
-But instead of keeping our expectations is check we let them control our lives.
+But instead of keeping our expectations in check, we let them control our lives.
 That’s why when things don’t turn out as we planned we suffer.
 But the truth is, it doesn’t always work out the way we want it and that’s completely fine.

 Sometimes we don’t know what’s best for us and what’s truly meant to be until it surprises us.
 And that’s the beauty of life.
 But if you cling to your high expectations you may miss a unique opportunity life gives you.
 High expectations block our progress, make us stuck, create suffering not because we failed but because things didn’t turn out 100% as we wanted.
 That’s insane.

 High expectations create an illusion of certainty, a deluded perception that we can control everything and everyone – which is not the case.
-There are plenty of things you cannot control in life but it doesn’t mean that you can succeed.
+There are plenty of things you cannot control in life but it doesn’t mean that you cannot succeed.
 You can succeed but you need to stay open to different opportunities and accept that sometimes plan B works much better than plan A. So instead of setting high expectations for yourself and others focus your energy on progress.
 Take action and get the results.